ddJProj/CSBS-Capstone-Project_Artifact-Enhancements/README.md

 # Computer Science B.S.
 Program - Capstone Project

-## This project was completed within 3 stages of Artifact enhancements:.

 This project was based on the final project completed during my semester of Software Reverse Engineering.
 This project is the artifact selected for my capstone demonstration of proficiency.

+### The proficiency goals for my Computer Science Capstone project were met within the following 3 stages of Artifact enhancements:.

 ## Enhancements Stage 1:
 The **first stage** of enhancements was a full rewrite and restructuring of the application from the original C++ code into Rust.
 The goal of the first stage of enhancements was to satisfy the Software Engineering and Design component of my capstone project.